SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-23-monogame-meet-vscode.markdown

 ![MonoGame Assemble](/assets/img/posts/20230923/10-monogametemplates.png)

-> I did note in testing that the .NET 7 SDK no longer needs the ```--``` before the "Install" argument, but in a good and true backwards-compatible fashion, it still works.
+> I did note in testing that the .NET 7 SDK no longer needs the **```--```** (double dashes) before the "Install" argument, but in a good and true backwards-compatible fashion, it still works.
 But I leave it in all instructions as it is still needed if you are using the .NET 6 SDK.

 #### The highlighted parts are the template IDs which you need for creating new projects, so keep an eye on them for reference.